jaryan77/PyBank-and-PyPoll/README.md

-# Python Challenge (2 Challenges in 1)
+# PyBank and PyPoll Projects

 ## PyBank Summary (first challenge)

-In this challenge, I was tasked with creating a Python script for analyzing the financial records of a fictitious company.
+In this project, I was tasked with creating a Python script for analyzing the financial records of a fictitious company.
 I was given a set of financial data stored in `budget_data.csv`.
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 The Python script is to include the following: